masonelmore/esi/docs/AllianceApi.md

 > []int32 GetAlliancesAllianceIdCorporations(ctx, allianceId, optional)
 List alliance's corporations

-List all current member corporations of an alliance  --- Alternate route: `/dev/alliances/{alliance_id}/corporations/`  Alternate route: `/legacy/alliances/{alliance_id}/corporations/`  Alternate route: `/v1/alliances/{alliance_id}/corporations/`  --- This route is cached for up to 3600 seconds
+List all current member corporations of an alliance  ---  This route is cached for up to 3600 seconds

 ### Required Parameters